eleda77/eleda77.github.io/docs/vocab_list.md

 **paternoster** - a lift consisting of a series of linked compartments moving continuously on an endless belt

+**pavonated** - colored like the neck of a peacock; of or having a brilliant bluish-green color

+**peen** - the end of a hammer head opposite the face, typically wedge-shaped, curved, or sphericatrike with a hammer

 **peignoir** - a woman's loose negligee or dressing gown

+**perfervid** - intense and impassioned

 **peristalsis** - involuntary muscle movement that moves food through your gastrointestinal tract